Choosing between riding the trend or protecting profits: UiPath Inc. (PATH)

 Sponsored

-As well, it is important to consider PATH stock ratios such as price-to-sales, which is currently 6.73.PATH’s price to book ratio for the most recent quarter was 3.73, resulting in an 3.90 price to cash per share for the period.
+Additionally, it is important to take into account PATH stock ratios, including its price-to-sales ratio, which is 6.22 for the last tewlve months.PATH’s price to book ratio for the most recent quarter was 3.25, resulting in an 3.61 price to cash per share for the period.

 How does UiPath Inc. (PATH) stock rate among analysts?
 Buy, sell, or hold?